isabella-feng/CS421-project2/README.md

 *GitHub Repository: https://github.com/isabella-feng/CS421-project2*

 ### Abstract
-In this project, I applied the Gensim Word2Vec model to source code of multiple python libraries to create Python2Vec, which is a machine learning structure that generate word embeddings based on Python code.
+In this project, I applied the Gensim Word2Vec model to the source code of multiple python libraries to create Python2Vec, which is a machine-learning structure that generates word embeddings based on Python code.

 ### Results
-First off all, I downloaded a few Python repositories in an automated way using Python.
+First of all, I downloaded a few Python repositories in an automated way using Python.
 Then, I crawled through the repositories looking for Python files, and aggregated the Python files found into a single text file.
-After counting the number of lines and words and tokenized to words, I put the training set to the Gensim Word2Vec model.
+After counting the number of lines and words and tokenizing to words, I put the training set to the Gensim Word2Vec model.

-Exploring the model, I discover that the Python2Vec model can accurately detect and perdict similar syntax.
-For example, it is able to find the closest words to "if" as elif, when, while, whether, etc. It also can find the closest words to terms, for example, it finds closest words for "numpy" as py, api, scipy, etc. To an extent it understands similar meanings of words pretty well, for example, it finds similar words to "number" as amount, part, ratio, presence, combination, total, numbers, etc.
+Exploring the model, I discover that the Python2Vec model can accurately detect and predict similar syntax.
+For example, it can find the closest words to "if" as elif, when, while, whether, etc. It also can find the closest words to terms, for example, it finds the closest words for "numpy" as py, api, scipy, etc. To an extent it understands similar meanings of words pretty well, for example, it finds similar words to "number" as amount, part, ratio, presence, combination, total, numbers, etc.

-It can also find similarity between words.
-For example, "numpy" and "math" are loosely similar with a similarity of 0.21401104. "true" and "false" are both booleans and are usually used in similar settings, so they have high similarity. "big_endian" and "define" are competely unrelated so they have very low similarity.
+It can also find similarities between words.
+For example, "numpy" and "math" are loosely similar with a similarity of 0.21401104. "true" and "false" are both booleans and are usually used in similar settings, so they have high similarity. "big_endian" and "define" are completely unrelated so they have a very low similarity.

-It can also find the words that doesn't match in a group of words.
-For example, among the words 'if', 'for', 'while' and 'string', 'string' is the only one that's not a syntax word.
+It can also find the word that doesn't match in a group of words.
+For example, among the words 'if', 'for', 'while', and 'string', 'string' is the only one that's not a syntax word.
 Python2Vec can successfully detect that.
 In another example, among the words 'string', 'integer', 'boolean', 'define', 'define' is the only one that's not a data type.
 Python2Vec can successfully detect that as well.

-In analysis of the similarity between identifiers, we're able to have interesting discoveries.
-For one, the pair with highest similarity is 'ValueError' and 'TypeError', as both of them are errors and usually appear in similar settings.
+In the analysis of the similarity between identifiers, we're able to have interesting discoveries.
+For one, the pair with the highest similarity is 'ValueError' and 'TypeError', as both of them are errors and usually appear in similar settings.
 For another, common variable names, such as 'x' and 'y', also have high similarities, as they're usually just names and can be interchangeable.

 On the other hand, it seems like variable names that carry certain meanings are unlikely to have similarity as others, such as 'plt' & 'obj', 'res' & 'fig' have very low similarity with negative values.